Hawker Siddeley Trident: Background and original specification

 Four companies prepared projects to match the BEA outline.
-Bristol proposed the initially four-engined Bristol Type 200.
+Bristol proposed the initially trijet Bristol Type 200.
 Avro proposed the futuristic Avro 740 trijet before shelving it and joining forces with Bristol and Hawker Siddeley.
 Vickers proposed the VC11 four-engined airliner, derived from its in-development VC10.
-The de Havilland company considered three possible contenders for the specification; two of these were four-engined developments of the early Comet, the world's first jet-powered airliner: the D.H.119 and the D.H.120, the latter being also intended to be offered to British Overseas Airways Corporation (BOAC).
+The de Havilland company considered three possible contenders for the specification; two of these were four-engined variants of the D.H.118: the D.H.119 and the D.H.120, the latter being also intended to be offered to British Overseas Airways Corporation (BOAC).
 In July 1957, de Havilland made another submission in the form of the DH.121; this proposal was furnished with three turbojets, Rolls-Royce Avon engines, and greatly resembled the eventual production aircraft.
 By August 1957, the DH.121 proposal had been revised; differences included the adoption of the in-development turbofan, the Rolls-Royce Medway, and an expansion to accommodate a maximum of 98 passengers.

 The DH.121 was to be the world's first trijet airliner.
 Its designers felt this configuration offered a trade-off between cruising economy and take-off safety in case of an engine failure; moreover, the BEA specification had called for "more than two engines".
 Each of the three engines would drive its own hydraulic system, offering triple redundancy in case of any of the other systems failing.
 The engines were to be 13,790 lbf (61.34 kN) Medway engines.
 The DH.121 was to have a gross weight of 123000 lb or optionally, up to 150,000 lb, a range of 2070 mi, and seating for 111 in a two-class layout (or for over 140 in a high-density, single-class layout as typical from the 1960s onwards on inclusive-tour charter flights).
 The design initially included a cruciform tail layout similar to that of the Caravelle.
 The engines were clustered at the rear, with the centre engine situated in the extreme rear of the fuselage fed by air ducted through a large oval intake at the front of the fin, a configuration similar to the later Boeing 727; the design eventually settled on a variable-incidence T-tail.